Location: Hillsborough, CA

 Hillside House

-The design exceeds California’s energy code “Title 24” standards by 26% and achieves 139 points on the Green Point checklist submitted with the permit.
+The design exceeds California’s Title 24 energy code standards by 26% and achieves 139 points on the Green Point checklist.
 Broad overhangs and landscaping control shading on the south façade while the house’s narrow cross section and openings on north and south sides of living spaces optimize cross ventilation.
-A three story stair tower A Triangle Tube Prestige 95% high-efficiency boiler coupled with insulated storage tank provides hot water for both radiant heating and domestic use.
-The house is pre-plumbed for future hot water solar collection panels and conduits pre-installed for a planned photo-voltaic system on roof.
+A high-efficiency boiler coupled with insulated storage tank provides hot water for both radiant heating and domestic use.
+The house is pre-plumbed for hot water solar collection panels and features a photo-voltaic system on the roof.
+The house is topped with a standing seam metal roof that is both durable and recyclable.